Scuba set: Constant flow scuba

-Open circuit demand scuba
+Open-circuit demand scuba

 This system consists of one or more diving cylinders containing breathing gas at high pressure, typically 200–300 bar, connected to a diving regulator.
-The demand regulator supplies the diver with as much gas as needed at the ambient pressure.
+The demand regulator automatically supplies the diver with as much gas as is needed at the ambient pressure.

 This type of breathing set is sometimes called an aqualung.
 The word Aqua-Lung, which first appeared in the Cousteau-Gagnan patent, is a trademark, currently owned by Aqua Lung/La Spirotechnique.

 Twin-hose demand regulator

 This is the first type of diving demand valve to come into general use, and the one that can be seen in classic 1960s television scuba adventures, such as Sea Hunt.
 They were often use with manifolded twin cylinders.

 All the stages of this type of regulator are in a large valve assembly mounted directly to the cylinder valve or manifold, behind the diver's neck.
 Two large bore corrugated rubber breathing hoses connect the regulator with the mouthpiece, one for supply and one for exhaust.
 The exhaust hose is used to return the exhaled air to the regulator, to avoid pressure differences due to depth variation between the exhaust valve and final stage diaphragm, which would cause a free-flow of gas, or extra resistance to breathing, depending on the diver's orientation in the water.
 In modern single-hose sets this problem is avoided by moving the second-stage regulator to the diver's mouthpiece.
 The twin-hose regulators came with a mouthpiece as standard, but a full-face diving mask was an option.